Xc987/NX-Save-Sync/README.md

 # NX Save Sync

-NX Save Sync is a switch homebrew app to quickly sync save files between switch and an emulator.
+NX Save Sync is a switch homebrew app to quickly sync save files between switch and an emulator or between multiple modded consoles.

 ## Usage